project-koku/korekuta-operator/README.md

 ## Building & running the operator outside of a cluster

-Although we are not going to run as a pod inside the cluster, OpenShift needs to know about the new custom resource definition the operator will be watching.
-Make sure that you are logged into a cluster and run the following command to deploy the CRD:
+Although we are not going to run as a pod inside the cluster, OpenShift needs to know about the new custom resource definitions that the operator will be watching.
+Make sure that you are logged into a cluster and run the following command to deploy the CRDs:

 ```
 oc create -f deploy/crds/cache.example.com_memcacheds_crd.yaml
+oc create -f deploy/crds/korekuta_crd.yaml
 ```

 Next, since we are running locally, we need to make sure that the path to the role in the `watches.yaml` points to an existing path on our local machine.
-Edit the `watches.yaml` to contain the absolute path to the memcached role in the current repository:
+Edit the `watches.yaml` to contain the absolute path to the memcached role and the setup role in the current repository:

 ```
 - version: v1alpha1
   group: cache.example.com
   kind: Memcached
   role: /ABSOLUTE_PATH_TO/korekuta-operator/roles/memcached

+# initial setup steps
+- version: v1alpha1
+  group: korekuta.example.com
+  kind: Korekuta
+  role: /ABSOLUTE_PATH_TO/korekuta-operator/roles/
 ```

 Finally, run the operator locally: